RichardFreedman/Encoding_Music/01_Tutorials/05_Spotify_Functions.md

 ```

-The following is needed only if you are using direct requests with the API.
+The following is needed **only if you are using direct requests with the API**.
 It is NOT needed for the Spotify Tools used in this documentation.

 ```
 AUTH_URL = 'https://accounts.spotify.com/api/token'